fjvallarino/monomer/docs/examples/03-ticker.md

 From that point on:

-- When a new message from the API is received, it is feed into the application using the provided `sendMsg` function.
 - When a message from the application is received, it is formatted and forwarded to the server.
+- When a new message from the server is received, it is sent to a grouping thread that, every half a second, sends the accumulated messages into the application using the provided `sendMsg` function.
+Since updates for each coin are received as independent messages from the server, feeding each of them directly into the application would trigger multiple model updates.
+Grouping these messages and only updating the model a few times per second provides better and more predictable performance.

 The `TickerIgnore` event is used in Tasks that process errors and don't currently feed information into the application.
-In general you will want to report these errors to the user, but this is useful at prototyping time.
+In general you will want to report these errors to the user, but logging them may be enough at prototyping time.

-## Possible improvements

-Since updates for each coin are received as individual messages, triggering a model change every time, it would be desirable to process them as a single batch when several messages are received within milliseconds.
-Grouping these messages and only updating the model once or twice per second can provide more predictable performance.

 One way to do this is to: